PAWS

 Styptic Powder (aka Quick Stop)

 A very simple item and a must have if you intend on cutting your dogs toenails, it's not expensive and one container will provide enough product to last you through a lifetime of nail trimming with your dog.
 There are various variations and forms of the product, some with applicators, some as a plain powder but the application is the same in each instance.
-Take either the applicator or a pinch of the powdered for and hold it directly to the end of the affected nail rub it in, and count to 3..
+Take either the applicator or a pinch of the powdered and hold it directly to the end of the affected nail and press it in, and count to 3..
 Presto the bleeding has stopped and you are ready to continue.

 Dog Toe Nail Trimmers